irinagain/irinagain.github.io/index.md

 ### NEWS:

+* **June 2022:** A new manuscript with [Sangyoon Yi](https://people.tamu.edu/~sangyoon0704/) and [Raymond Wong](https://raymondkww.github.io) on *"Hierarchical nuclear norm penalization for multi-view data"* is now available on [arXiv](https://arxiv.org/abs/2206.12891).
+[R code](http://github.com/sangyoonstat/HNN paper.) to reproduce the results.

+* **May 2022:** A new manuscript with [Renat Sergazinov](https://mrsergazinov.github.io), Andrew Leroux, [Erjia Cui](https://sites.google.com/view/erjiacui/home), [Ciprian Crainiceanu](http://ciprianstats.org), R. Nisha Aurora and Naresh M. Punjabi on *"A case study of glucose levels during sleep using fast function on scalar regression inference"* is now available on [arXiv](https://arxiv.org/abs/2205.08439).

-* **May 2021:** A new manuscript with John Schwenck and Naresh Punjabi describing [R package bp](https://github.com/johnschwenck/bp)) for analyses of blood pressure data, including data from Ambulatory Blood Pressure Monitors (ABPM), is available on [medRxiv](https://www.medrxiv.org/content/10.1101/2022.05.12.22274995v1)
+* **May 2022:** A new manuscript with John Schwenck and Naresh Punjabi describing [R package bp](https://github.com/johnschwenck/bp) for analyses of blood pressure data, including data from Ambulatory Blood Pressure Monitors (ABPM), is available on [medRxiv](https://www.medrxiv.org/content/10.1101/2022.05.12.22274995v1)

-* **May 2021:** Irina was invited to write an article for ASA Biopharmaceutical report issue on "Digital Health", access the issue [here](https://higherlogicdownload.s3.amazonaws.com/AMSTAT/fa4dd52c-8429-41d0-abdf-0011047bfa19/UploadedImages/BIOP%20Report/BioPharm_spring2022_FINAL.pdf) to read on *Digital biomarkers of glucose control - reproducibility challenges and opportunities.*
+* **May 2022:** Irina was invited to write an article for ASA Biopharmaceutical report issue on "Digital Health", access the issue [here](https://higherlogicdownload.s3.amazonaws.com/AMSTAT/fa4dd52c-8429-41d0-abdf-0011047bfa19/UploadedImages/BIOP%20Report/BioPharm_spring2022_FINAL.pdf) to read on *Digital biomarkers of glucose control - reproducibility challenges and opportunities.*

-* **April 2021:** Our paper with Dongbang Yuan on *Double-matched matrix decomposition for multi-view data* has been accepted to [Journal of Computational and Graphical Statistics](https://doi.org/10.1080/10618600.2022.2067860)
+* **April 2022:** Our paper with Dongbang Yuan on *Double-matched matrix decomposition for multi-view data* has been accepted to [Journal of Computational and Graphical Statistics](https://doi.org/10.1080/10618600.2022.2067860)

-* **April 2021:** Our paper with Nisha R. Aurora, Pratik Patel and Naresh Punjabi on *Glucose profiles in obstructive sleep apnea and type 2 diabetes mellitus* has been accepted to [Sleep Medicine](https://doi.org/10.1016/j.sleep.2022.04.007)
+* **April 2022:** Our paper with Nisha R. Aurora, Pratik Patel and Naresh Punjabi on *Glucose profiles in obstructive sleep apnea and type 2 diabetes mellitus* has been accepted to [Sleep Medicine](https://doi.org/10.1016/j.sleep.2022.04.007)

 * **December 2021:** Our paper with Nathaniel Fernandes, Nhan Nguyen, Elizabeth Chun and Naresh Punjabi on *Open-Source Algorithm to Calculate Mean Amplitude of Glycemic Excursions Using Short and Long Moving Averages* has been accepted to [Journal of Diabetes Science and Technology](https://doi.org/10.1177/19322968211061165)